neogeek/Unity-Snippets/Variables/Date.md

 using System;
 using UnityEngine;

-public class DateController : MonoBehaviour {
+public class SampleController : MonoBehaviour {

     void Start () {